Chemical Hygiene Plan

 This document outlines roles and responsibilities for key personnel, contains policies and practices applicable to the entire campus, and provides an overview of the various regulations applicable to operations in a campus laboratory.
 It also provides information on other regulations such as fire codes, hazardous waste regulations, chemical shipping requirements and other requirements pertaining to the use of hazardous chemicals in the laboratory.

-Each Principal Investigator or their laboratory’s Chemical Hygiene Officer must prepare a laboratory-specific Chemical Hygiene Plan that includes the following information specific to their laboratory’s operations:
+Each Principal Investigator or their laboratory’s Chemical Hygiene Officer must prepare a laboratory-specific Chemical Hygiene Plan (see instructions here) that includes the following information specific to their laboratory’s operations:

 - Standard operating procedures (SOPs)

 - Provisions for designating specific operations that shall require prior approval before initiating Training prerequisites.

 Some commonly asked questions and answers about the Laboratory CHP can be found in the next tab.
 To ease the process, a template has been developed to aid in the completion of the Laboratory CHP.

 There is also a fillable version of the SOP Procedure Form found in section 4 of the above template for users that need forms for multiple SOPs.

 The Laboratory Safety Guide is prepared by the Chemical Safety Office within the Environment, Health & Safety Department (EH&S).
 It contains a wealth of information including specific practices and procedures for the safe use and disposal of chemicals.
 The Chemical Safety Office also provides guidance documents on specific topics.

 Chemical Hygiene Plan Frequently Asked Questions